-IPC CFX (Connected Factory Exchange) at Blakell Open Day
+IPC CFX (Connected Factory Exchange) at Europlacer Open Day

 In February the annual IPC APEX Expo was held in San Diego.
 The IPC (Institute for Printed Circuits) is a global trade association dedicated to setting industry standards and facilitating training.
 This year the focus at APEX was on the newly released CFX (Connected Factory Exchange) data standard.

 The CFX standard defines typical message types which may be commonly used within electronics assembly and under the covers packages them up into JSON, before sending them via the AMQP (Advanced Message Queuing Protocol).

 AMQP is both a 1-to-1 or a 1-to-Broadcast protocol, so while The Hermes Standard has been released to be a M2M (Machine to Machine) standard in a 1-to-1 formation, CFX could also do the job.
 It is however important that to note that Hermes is intended to replace the existing SMEMA standard so it is trying to be lightweight, however uses XML .

 So pushing aside the marketing - where Hermes is seen as the M2M standard and CFX is seen as the upward connection to the smart factory system - it is encouraging news that we already have two (or three if OML survives) standards that could provide options for solutions in the future.

 This view will differ from those in the industry who wants one standard to fit all, to achieve a plug and play utopia.
 Their view is understandable from many years of everyone wanting to take the first step but not knowing how to.

 Live CFX Demonstration

 Recently I was kindly invited by Andy Jones to a Europlacer Open Day in Upton, Dorset.
 Held on a warm summer day, who could say no to a Hog Roast and the ability to see their Europlacer and Speedprint equipment using CFX.